smrini/connection-config/Proxy-ON/readme.md

 ```

 **Note:** You must be in the same directory as the script first; in other words, you have to be inside the downloaded folder where the patch files are located.

+## What the Script Does

+The script copies the `environment` file to `/etc/environment` and the `apt.conf` file to `/etc/apt/apt.conf`, setting up your Ubuntu system to use the school's proxy for internet connectivity.

+This effectively returns your Ubuntu system to its default network configuration without proxy settings.

+# Note

+These configuration files are specifically designed for Almata school's network.
+If you're using this in a different environment, you'll need to modify the proxy settings to match your organization's requirements.

 ### Manual Configuration